dhalpern/lmer_id/README.md

 # lmer_rid
- Work with Philip Greengard using randomized interpolative decomposition to reduce the rank of random effect covariance matrices
+ Work with Philip Greengard using interpolative decomposition to reduce the rank of random effect covariance matrices